spuxx1701/potber-client/README.md

 - Firefox >= 107
 - Firefox for Android >= 107
 - Safari on iOS >= 16.1

+### Standalone mode (PWA)

+The app supports standalone mode.
+In stadalone mode, the website behaves almost exactly like an App.
+Whether your browser supports standalone mode and how to enable it highly depends on your browser.
+Android Chrome offers an option to "Install app" in your website settings, while iOS Safari has an option to "Add website to home screen".
+If you're having trouble, maybe [this article](https://web.dev/learn/pwa/installation/) can be of help.

 ## How to develop or build the app